blue-fish-0/blue-fish-0.github.io/docs/knime_etl.md

 ![](images/definitions.png){width="1000"}

 `f`
-:   An Excel file containing sales and inventory data for one day.
+:   An Excel file containing sales and inventory data for one week.

 `f.data`
 :   The data table extracted from `f`.
 All columns in `f.data` are the string data type.